 - Designing text for publication

-Desktop publishing AAS programs require students to learn about business concepts and computer software relevant to creating documents in an office setting.
+These programs require students to learn about business concepts and computer software relevant to creating documents in an office setting.
 Programs in administrative support that offer specializations in desktop publishing usually place more emphasis on business skills than on publishing software.
-The topics below are usually covered in desktop publishing AAS programs:
+Typical coursework covers the following topics:

 - Publishing software